themofaithful/NetflixDataAnalysisSQL/README.md

 Though the dataset for this project is sourced from the Kaggle dataset, it's uploaded here: Netflix_titles.csv

+## Processes and Stages
+Step 1: Download the dataset from: [Netflix Dataset](https://greaterheight.tech/NetflixContent.csv)

 ## Business Problems and Solutions

 1. Display the total Number of Movies vs TV Shows